 If water is on your property, you must clean it up as soon as possible for safety.
 Once the problem is resolved, you can confront your neighbor and determine culpability.

 Can I sue my Neighbour for water damage?

 If your neighbor was negligent with their landscaping or construction, you might have grounds to pursue a lawsuit.
 Always consult with a lawyer before taking any legal action.

 A dry well is an excellent way to capture water runoff.
 However, if it overflows, the dry well no longer functions.
 They can also become polluted by collecting all water and debris (during flooding, this includes sewage).

 Don’t Go it Alone – Call in the Pros

-So you’ve decided you want to install French drains to deal with yard flooding.
+Have you decided you want to install French drains to deal with yard flooding?
 Are you sure you want to do that on your own?
 When in doubt about flood prevention, call in the pros at All Dry USA.
 Our 24/7 services are available 365 days a year.
 Simply call to get a quote.

 Here at All Dry USA, we provide quick and easy home restoration services to protect your property from severe damage.
 Our team of technicians has extensive knowledge of home restoration and is equipped with cutting-edge gear to get the job done promptly.
 We’ve helped countless families with flooded yards, and we’d love to help you next.